rbtlzmi/WAD-project-Group2/README.md

 ## Sequence Diagram
 ![INFO3305 (5)](https://user-images.githubusercontent.com/107701670/213920772-ecd20e91-fe47-4d61-bc71-06995873656f.jpg)

-Firstly, unregistered staff will go through registration in the system, while for the existing or registered staffs they will just log in into the system.
-When a patient comes in, they will be registered by the staff.
-After that, the patient will request for an appointment which then, will be checked by the staff for the availability.
-Then, the staff will appoint the patient with the allocated time.
-The doctor will give the specififc prescription to the patient and the staff will generate the bill to be paid by the patient.
+Unregistered staff must first register in the system, whereas registered or existing staff can go directly to the login page to log in to the system.
+Patients must give the staff certain information when they get a new patient in order to register them in the system, such as their name.
+The staff will then schedule a time with the doctor based on the availability.
+For user safety reasons, the professionals will always prescribe new drugs or medications at appointments, thus the system must be maintained with all the relevant information.
+Finally, the staff will provide the patients' billing statement.

 ## Project System Captured and Explanation